Gary Glenn

-Gary Glenn is an American political activist and former member of the Michigan House of Representatives for the state's 98th district, 2015–2018, as a Republican.
-He has campaigned to prohibit compulsory union membership or financial support as a condition of employment, and as president of the American Family Association of Michigan, he coauthored a 2004 amendment to the state constitution which—with overwhelming voter approval—defined marriage as only between one man and one woman until it was invalidated by the U.S. Supreme Court.
+Gary Richard Glenn (June 16, 1958 – July 27, 2023) was an American politician and activist who was a member of the Michigan House of Representatives for the state's 98th district, from 2015 to 2018, as a Republican.
+He campaigned to prohibit compulsory union membership or financial support as a condition of employment.

+He was also president of the American Family Association of Michigan, an organization that the Southern Poverty Law Center has recognized as a homophobic hate group.
+In his role with the American Family Association, he coauthored a 2004 amendment to the state constitution which defined marriage as solely between one man and one woman, until it was overturned by the U.S. Supreme Court's 2015 decision in Obergefell v.
+Hodges.

 Career

 Collective bargaining

-As executive director of the Idaho Freedom to Work Committee from 1980 to 1986, he led a successful effort to enact a state Right to Work law prohibiting collective bargaining agreements that require membership in or financial support of a labor union as a condition of employment.
-In 2011, he was a founding board member of the Michigan Freedom to Work coalition, which successfully advocated similar legislation in that state.
+As executive director of the Idaho Freedom to Work Committee from 1980 to 1986, he led a successful effort to enact a state right-to-work law prohibiting collective bargaining agreements that require membership in or financial support of a labor union as a condition of employment.
+For his leadership of a 1986 statewide ballot campaign in which Idahoan voted to keep the law, Glenn and actor Charlton Heston were named co-recipients of the "Freedom Fighter of the Year" award by the Center for the Study of Market Alternatives, a free market think tank located at the College of Idaho.

+In 2011, Glenn was a founding board member of the Michigan Freedom to Work coalition, which successfully advocated similar legislation in that state.

 In 2015, the National Right to Work Committee gave him its Senator Everett M. Dirksen Award for advocacy of the Right to Work principle.

 Military career

-Glenn enlisted in the U.S. Army Reserves during the Persian Gulf War buildup in 1990 and served eight years in the Reserves and Army National Guard, including with the 1460th Transportation Company headquartered in Midland.
-He was named "Honor Graduate" of both Basic Combat Training and Advanced Individual Training, earned two Army Reserve Component Achievement Medals, and was honorably discharged at the rank of Sergeant.
+Glenn enlisted in the U.S. Army Reserves during the Persian Gulf War buildup in 1990 and served eight years in the Reserves and Army National Guard, including with the 1/183 Attack Helicopter Battalion in Boise, Idaho, and the 1460th Transportation Company headquartered in Midland, Michigan.
+He was named "Honor Graduate" of both Basic Combat Training and Advanced Individual Training, earned two Army Reserve Component Achievement Medals, and was honorably discharged at the rank of Sergeant in 1998.

 American Family Association of Michigan

-In 1999 Glenn became president of the American Family Association of Michigan, an organization dedicated to preserving what it maintains are Judeo-Christian values, by opposing civil rights for LGBT people, abortion, and pornography, but which is designated a "hate group" by the Southern Poverty Law Center.
-The organization campaigned in support of a 2004 referendum to amend the Michigan constitution to define marriage as "the union of one man and one woman"; this measure was overturned by the United States Supreme Court in 2015.
-Glenn drew controversy in 2015 for remarks he'd made two years earlier for a documentary, that "school officials should be held financially or criminally liable if they tell a student it's OK to be gay and he or she contracts a deadly sexually transmitted disease", a position he defended.
+In 1999, Glenn became president of a recognized hate group, the American Family Association of Michigan, an organization dedicated to "preserving traditional Judeo-Christian family values, opposing Internet pornography in public libraries and special "protected class" status based on homosexual behavior or cross-dressing."
+The organization campaigned in support of a 2004 referendum to amend the Michigan constitution to define marriage as "the union of one man and one woman"; the measure was overturned by the United States Supreme Court in 2015.